anace/GettingandCleaningDataCourseProject/README.md

     source("run_analysis.R")
     firstdataset <- firstTidyDataSet()
     ```
-This dataset contains 10299 rows and 68 columns, i.e. 33 means, 33 stds, a subject column and an activity column.
+This dataset contains 10299 rows and 68 columns, i.e. 33 columns with mean values, 33 columns with standard deviation values, a column with the subjects identification number and a column with the name of the activity performed.

-2. The second data set contains the means of the 33 means and the 33 stds by subject and activity and it is created by running
+2. The second dataset contains the averages of the 33 mean values and the 33 standard deviation values by subject and activity and it is created by running

    ```
     source("run_analysis.R")
     tidyDataSet <- secondTidyDataSet()
     ```

-This dataset contains 180 rows and 66 columns.
+This dataset contains 180 rows and 68 columns.

-The secondTidyDataSet() function also creates a text file with the data called "aTidyDataSet.txt".
+The ```secondTidyDataSet()``` function also creates a text file with the data called ```aTidyDataSet.txt```.
+The text file will be saved in the working directory.
 To read this file in R you can run

 	newdataset<-read.table("aTidyDataSet.txt", colClasses="character", header=TRUE)